Errors and Warnings¶

 --if-depth

-, as they are likely to result in slow priority encoders.
-Statements below unique and priority if statements are ignored.
-Solutions include changing the code to a case statement, or a SystemVerilogunique if
+statements are ignored.
+Solutions include changing the code to a case statement, or using a SystemVerilogunique if

 orpriority if